mrhdias/stator/README.md

 Experimental and very young HTTP Server write in [Nim](https://nim-lang.org/).

 ## How to test?
-Install nim and run this command (Tested with the 0.19.6 version of Nim and Linux)
+Install nim and run this command (Tested with Nim v0.20.0 (1.0 RC) on Linux)

         $ git clone https://github.com/mrhdias/StatorHTTPServer
         $ cd StatorHTTPServer